-It’s been nearly ten years since the financial crisis of 2008, yet the legal industry is still reeling from it.
+It’s been nearly fifteen years since the financial crisis of 2008, yet the legal industry is still reeling from it.
 Lawyers felt the shift from seller’s market to buyer’s market, but we weren’t sure that it would be permanent and didn’t know how to respond.
 For technology enthusiasts, the answer seemed obvious: use more legal technology.
 That may be part of the solution (and I genuinely believe it is).
 However, the way technologists promote their tools is self-defeating.
 Early adopters encourage them, and together they create an echo chamber that is unattractive and unappealing to the vast majority of our profession.

 Understanding what the legal industry needs from technology starts with understanding lawyers.
 As lawyers, we don’t want radical change.
 We don’t want a revolution.
 Revolutions hold no appeal for people who value stability.
 On the other hand, increased profitability, greater market share, lasting improvements?
 Those are things that most of us want.
 Disruption?
 Not so much.